Jump In Overdoses Shows Opioid Epidemic Has Worsened

 "It's kind of like pointing to a burning building and saying, 'Oh, there's a fire there.
 There's an emergency.'
 And then not calling the fire department and watching it burn down," Kolodny says.
 "There's been a lot of talk from Congress and from the administration and a recognition that we need to do something about this problem.
 But nothing yet has happened."

 Others say the key is integrating addiction treatment better into the health care system.
-For example, emergency room staff need better training to make sure addicts get follow-up addiction treatment, says Jessica Hulsey Nickel, president and chief executive officer of the Addiction Policy Forum.
-Too often addicts are simply revived and sent home without follow-up care, only to overdose again, she says.
+For example, emergency room staff need better training to make sure people with substance-use disorder get follow-up addiction treatment, says Jessica Hulsey Nickel, president and chief executive officer of the Addiction Policy Forum.
+Too often, addicts are simply revived and sent home without follow-up care, only to overdose again, she says.

 "We can use this near-death experience — use it as moment to change that person's life," Nickel says.

 The latest analysis is an attempt by the CDC to track the opioid epidemic more closely, Schuchat says.
-Previously the agency looked at death from opioids, which lag behind reports from emergency rooms.
+Previously, the agency looked at death from opioids, which lag behind reports from emergency rooms.

 "We wanted more timely information," Schuchat says.